Conjoined Twin Baby Girls Separated After Six-Hour Surgery

 — 7 News Brisbane (@7NewsBrisbane) November 9, 2018

-Nima and Dawa were brought to Australia in October by their mother Bhumchu Zangmo, who was “very relieved” after the surgery finished up.
+Nima and Dawa were brought to Australia in October by their mother, Bhumchu Zangmo, who was “very relieved” after the surgery finished up.

 “I’ve just found out that she was very stressed today, so it has been a very difficult day for her,” Dr. Crameri said.